Filiform Lie algebras of order 3: Preliminaries

-\begin{rem} If $F=1$, by definition $\gg=\gg_0$ and a Lie algebra of order $1$ is a Lie algebra.
-If $F=2$, then $\gg$ is a Lie superalgebra.
-Therefore, Lie algebras of order $F$ appear as some kind of generalizations of Lie algebras and superalgebras. \end{rem}
+\begin{rem} We observe that a Lie algebra of order $1$ it is just a Lie algebra and a Lie algebra of order $2$ it is a Lie superalgebra.
+Thus, Lie algebras of order $F$ can be seen as a generalization of Lie algebras and superalgebras. \end{rem}

-Note that by definition, the following Jacobi identities are satisfied by a Lie algebra of order $F$: